jparraporcar/crypto-dashboard-frontend/README.md

 ## Installation

-Ensure the following prerequisites are met before proceeding:
+The following prerequisites are required:

 - Node.js and npm are installed on the local development machine.
 - An AWS account with the necessary permissions is available.